octobercms/docs/database-model.md

             User.php          <=== Model class
           Plugin.php

-The model config directory is a lower case name of the model class.
+The model configuration directory could contain the model's [list column](../backend/lists#list-columns) and [form field](../backend/forms#form-fields) definitions.
+The model configuration directory name matches the model class name written in lowercase.

+<a name="class-definition" class="anchor" href="#class-definition"></a>
-#### Class definition
+### Class definition

 You should create one model class for each database table.
-The most basic representation of a Model used inside a Plugin looks like this:
+All model classes must extend the `Model` class.
+The most basic representation of a model used inside a Plugin looks like this:

     namespace Acme\Blog\Models;

+    use Model;

-    class Post extends \Model {
+    class Post extends Model {

         protected $table = 'acme_blog_posts';

     }

-The table name is a snake case name of the author, plugin and pluralized model.
+The `$table` protected field specifies the database table corresponding the model.
+The table name is a snake case name of the author, plugin and pluralized record type name.

-<a name="relationships"></a>
+<a name="relationships" class="anchor" href="#relationships"></a>
-## Relations
+## Relationships

+October models allow to define [relationships](http://laravel.com/docs/eloquent#relationships) with the model class fields.
 The following relations are available, along with their optional and required arguments:

 - **$hasOne** - has a single related model that belongs to it.
 Optional: primaryKey.
 - **$hasMany** - has many related models that belong to.
 Optional: primaryKey.